 Oregon Medicare Supplements Birthday Rule

 People with Oregon Medigap plans can change their Medicare supplement once per year during their birthday month.
-The enrollment period begins on Medicare beneficiary’s birthday and last for 30 days.
+The enrollment period begins 30 days before the Medicare beneficiary’s birthday and lasts for 30 days after his or her birthday.
 There is no underwriting.
 You will not answer any health questions.

-Known as the birthday rule, Oregon’s new enrollment window is modeled after a similar rule in California.
+Known as the birthday rule, this Oregon enrollment window is modeled after a similar rule in California.
 The rule is designed to keep seniors from being trapped into a Medicare supplement that has high rate increases.
 Legislators hope that competition between insurance plans will help to keep rates down overall.

-You cannot use the birthday rule to get a Oregon Medicare supplement for the first time.
-Likewise you cannot use the rule to switch into it from a Medicare Advantage plan.
+You cannot use the birthday rule to get an Oregon Medicare supplement for the first time.
+Likewise, you cannot use the rule to switch into it from a Medicare Advantage plan.

 Oregon Medicare Plans – Resources and Programs